tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

   own_counts = [get_word_counts(text,'own') for text in texts]
   ```

-* Fetching the years and the Presidents' last names from the document IDs may be tricky, but this task is easy to face using list comprehensions and the `slipt()` string's method.
+* Fetching the years and the Presidents' last names from the document IDs may be tricky, but this task is easy to do using list comprehensions and the `slipt()` string's method.

   ```python
   # Create a list `dates` with the year for each inaugural address using the file IDs